Montepulciano Italy: Where Some of the Best Wine is Made

 Poderi Boscarelli

 Paola De Ferrari Corradi is the current owner of Poderi Boscarelli.
 She is the daughter of Egidio Corradi, who hailed from Genoa and founded Boscarelli in Montepulciano in 1968.
 The widowed Paola took the reins of the company in 1983 when her sons Luca and Nicolò were young teenagers.
 Today the winery produces 100,000 bottles per year.
-Vino Nobile represents about 80% of total production, including single vineyard selections from Sotto Casa and Il Nocio (“walnut”).
+Vino Nobile represents about 80% of total production, including single-vineyard selections from Sotto Casa and Il Nocio (“walnut”).
 In addition, Boscarelli offers a blend of Sangiovese and Merlot, and in some years produces a Cabernet Sauvignon and Merlot blend.
 In addition to olive oil production, Boscarelli makes Grappa.

 Note: “Azienda Agricola” is a commercial farm.
 “Poderi” (plural of podere) means multiple farms.
 The terms are quite similar and will appear on many wine labels.
-The choice of business description is usually an historic artifact.
+The choice of business description is usually a historic artifact.